Bad Girl (album): Album information

 The album was recorded in 1989 under Teldec Records in Germany, and was supposed to be released in August 1989 under the title On My Own, featuring ten tracks.
 Disagreements between Jackson's management and Teldec Records caused a cancellation of the album.
 Sherman Records purchased the album, added two additional Jackson songs – "Sexual Feeling", recorded in Italy, and "You And Me", recorded in Sweden – retitled the album Bad Girl, and finally released it in 1990.
 Since then the recording has been licensed to countless small record labels, who have released the album under many different titles.
 Some issues of the albums exclude the tracks "Do the Salsa" or "Piano Man".

 The Bad Girl album is one of the few albums in Jackson's back catalogue that is still in print today, and it continues to be re-released under many different covers and names.
-The album is among her most well-known due to its wide availability.
+The album is among her most well known due to its wide availability.

 Jackson performed the title song, "Bad Girl", on four German TV shows, including the ZDF Fernsehgarten and NDR Talk-Show.
 One performance is a clip that utilized blue-screen effects and therefore is often mistaken by people today as an official video clip produced by Jackson's record company.
 Jackson also performed the song at her 1989 concert at Bally's Reno, A Sizzling Spectacular!.

 The track Playboy (Be My) has been incorrectly titled Playboy (Be Me) on some reissues of this album.
 It was re-recorded in 1991 for La Toya's album No Relations as "Be My Playboy".

-The song "He's My Brother" is a tribute to his brother Michael Jackson, it contains a sample of the song Bad.
+The song "He's My Brother" is a tribute to her brother Michael Jackson, it contains a sample of the song "Bad".